PDF: Printing

 Raster image processors (RIPs) are used to convert PDF files into a raster format suitable for imaging onto paper and other media in printers, digital production presses and prepress in a process known as rasterization.
 RIPs capable of processing PDF directly include the Adobe PDF Print Engine from Adobe Systems and Jaws and the Harlequin RIP from Global Graphics.

 In 1993, the Jaws raster image processor from Global Graphics became the first shipping prepress RIP that interpreted PDF natively without conversion to another format.
-The company released an upgrade to their Harlequin RIP with the same capability in 1997.
+The company released an upgrade to its Harlequin RIP with the same capability in 1997.

 Agfa-Gevaert introduced and shipped Apogee, the first prepress workflow system based on PDF, in 1997.

 Many commercial offset printers have accepted the submission of press-ready PDF files as a print source, specifically the PDF/X-1a subset and variations of the same.
 The submission of press-ready PDF files is a replacement for the problematic need for receiving collected native working files.

 In 2006, PDF was widely accepted as the standard print job format at the Open Source Development Labs Printing Summit.
 It is supported as a print job format by the Common Unix Printing System and desktop application projects such as GNOME, KDE, Firefox, Thunderbird, LibreOffice and OpenOffice have switched to emit print jobs in PDF.

 Some desktop printers also support direct PDF printing, which can interpret PDF data without external help.

 Native display model

-PDF was selected as the "native" metafile format for Mac OS X, replacing the PICT format of the earlier classic Mac OS.
+PDF was selected as the "native" metafile format for macOS (originally called Mac OS X), replacing the PICT format of the earlier classic Mac OS.
 The imaging model of the Quartz graphics layer is based on the model common to Display PostScript and PDF, leading to the nickname Display PDF.
 The Preview application can display PDF files, as can version 2.0 and later of the Safari web browser.
-System-level support for PDF allows Mac OS X applications to create PDF documents automatically, provided they support the OS-standard printing architecture.
+System-level support for PDF allows macOS applications to create PDF documents automatically, provided they support the OS-standard printing architecture.
 The files are then exported in PDF 1.3 format according to the file header.
 When taking a screenshot under Mac OS X versions 10.0 through 10.3, the image was also captured as a PDF; later versions save screen captures as a PNG file, though this behavior can be set back to PDF if desired.